Project Post-Up: Dwyane Wade

-Of course, the word better is relevant here, in a shortened season.
+Of course, in a shortened season, the word better is relevant here.
 James has scored 199 points in 120 post-ups.
 Wade has 75 points in 74 possessions (with nine games missed due to injuries).
 By this weekend, James could certainly be the leader.
 But after James and Paul Pierce sandwiched right in the middle here are the players currently behind Wade in post-up efficiency (1.014 points per possession).

 Joe Johnson.
 LaMarcus Aldridge.
 Dirk Nowitzki.
 Kobe Bryant.
 Al Jefferson.
 Kevin Love.
 Dwight Howard.
 Andrew Bynum.